Skip To Main Content

 Architecture for London

-Designed by by Architecture for London and Jill Macnair, this tonal London home reverberates with textural memory to offer a tactile intimacy that entwines past and present.
+Designed by Architecture for London and Jill Macnair, this tonal London home reverberates with textural memory to offer a tactile intimacy that entwines past and present.

 In the historic folds of Holly Grove Conservation Area in Peckham, a Grade II listed house has been reinterpreted, clad in a skin of tactile significance.
 This architectural endeavour, a homage to the quiet luxury of Piero Portaluppi’s Milanese villas, weaves together narrative threads of materiality, spatial dialogue and historical reverence, culminating in a dwelling that exists as both artefact and artefact-maker.